Advertiser Disclosure

 Although this is the definitive guide, there aren’t any absolute rules.
 For every guideline, there are plenty of examples to contradict it.

 In our days of the week sections, we only dealt with domestic flights.
-That is because those same guidelines don’t usually apply to international flights, as you can see in the pricing screenshot above.
+That is because those same guidelines don’t usually apply to international flights.

 When it comes to awards, a route with either abundant seats or too few seats can throw the rules out the window as well.
 If you want to fly 6 people to Australia in business class, for example, it doesn’t matter what day of the week you go; it is going to be nearly impossible to find those award seats.